 However, in order to get a little more security to help protect their sensitive information, many users are also utilizing VPNs (Virtual Private Networks).
 These help encrypt users’ data, and also hides their true location by spoofing their IP address with another one from a location of the user’s choosing.

 For that reason, many security-minded users incorporate both Zoho Mail and a VPN in order to give them the most security without losing features.
-If you don’t know yet which VPN provider to choose, our Best VPN Services page is a great place to find out more about available options.
+If you don’t know yet which VPN provider to choose, our top 10 VPN list is a great place to find out more about available options.

 Zoho Mail features